dariocurr/fisk/README.md

 videogioco realizzato permette ad un giocatore reale di confrontarsi con dei giocatori virtuali attraverso un’interfaccia grafica realizzata utilizzando la libreria SWING di JAVA.

-## English abstract

-Realization of the famous board game Risk in JAVA language, using, where possible and effective, the design patterns defined by GoF and SOLID principles.
-The use of these techniques has contributed to face and solve some difficulties encountered during the design and writing phases, obtaining at the end a quality code, reusable and modifiable.
-The video game allows a real player to compete with virtual players through a graphical interface created using the SWING library of JAVA.